Pedestrian Accident Lawyer in Allentown, PA

 What Happens If You Were Partially At Fault?

-• Crossing the street diagonally is illegal and considered jay-walking unless authorized by traffic control personnel.
+- Crossing the street diagonally is illegal and considered jaywalking unless authorized by traffic control personnel

-• Pedestrians have the right of way when sidewalks extend across roads, driveways or alleys.
+- Pedestrians have the right of way when sidewalks extend across roads, driveways, or alleys.

-• Even if there is no sidewalk, pedestrians must stay on the shoulder or edge of the road, as far as possible from vehicle traffic.
+- Even if there is no sidewalk, pedestrians must stay on the shoulder or edge of the road, as far as possible from vehicle traffic

 Contributing to the accident does not bar you from compensation for your injuries.
 Your settlement or case award will be reduced by the percentage that you were deemed at fault.
-Experienced Pennsylvania accident lawyers can help determine your percentage of negligence (if any) and fight for you to receive maximum compensation.
+Experienced Pennsylvania accident lawyers can help determine your rate of negligence (if any) and fight for you to receive maximum compensation.

 How Much Compensation Can You Receive In A Pedestrian Accident?